Naco, Arizona: Prehistoric Naco

 The Naco-Mammoth Kill Site is located near Naco.
 Excavations from this archeological site in the 1950s revealed mammoth bones with embedded Clovis points, providing evidence of the hunting activities of Paleo-Indians some 13,000 years ago.

 Fort Naco

 Fort Naco is a former military post on the outskirts of Naco.
 Subsequent to Pancho Villa's raid on Columbus, New Mexico, in 1916, Fort Naco was a staging area for American troops protecting the border.
 It was the headquarters of the 1st Infantry Regiment of the Arizona National Guard.

 Transportation

-The Bisbee Bus provides transportation from Naco to Bisbee.
+The Bisbee Bus provides public transportation from Naco to Bisbee.